 - (1) The charity in general meeting shall elect the officers and the other trustees. - (2) The trustees may appoint any person who is willing to act as a trustee.
-Subject to sub-clause 5(b) of this clause, they may also appoint trustees to act as officers. - (3) Each of the trustees shall retire with effect from the conclusion of the annual general meeting next after his or her appointment but shall be eligible for re-election at that annual general meeting. - (4) No-one may be elected a trustee or an officer at any annual general meeting unless prior to the meeting the charity is given a notice that: - (a) is signed by a member entitled to vote at the meeting; - (b) states the member's intention to propose the appointment of a person as a trustee or as an officer; - (c) is signed by the person who is to be proposed to show his or her willingness to be appointed.
+Subject to sub-clause 5(b) of this clause, they may also appoint trustees to act as officers. - (3) Each of the trustees shall retire with effect from the conclusion of the annual general meeting next after his or her appointment but shall be eligible for re-election at that annual general meeting. - (4) No-one may be re-elected a trustee or an officer at any annual general meeting unless prior to the meeting the charity is given a notice that: - (a) is signed by a member entitled to vote at the meeting; - (b) states the member's intention to propose the appointment of a person as a trustee or as an officer; - (c) is signed by the person who is to be proposed to show his or her willingness to be appointed.

-- (5) (a) The appointment of a trustee, whether by the charity in general meeting or by the other trustees, must not cause the number of trustees to exceed any number fixed in accordance with this constitution as the maximum number of trustees. - (b) The trustees may not appoint a person to be an officer if a person has already been elected or appointed to that office and has not vacated the office.
+- (5) (a) The appointment of a trustee, whether by the charity in general meeting or by the other trustees, must not cause the number of trustees to exceed any number fixed in accordance with this constitution as the maximum number of trustees. - (b) The trustees may not appoint a person to be an officer if a person has already been elected or appointed to that office and has not vacated that office. - On a recommendation to that effect from the Trustees it shall be competent for two-thirds of the members present at a General Meeting to vote to confer upon any person the distinction of an Honorary President or an Honorary Vice-President for exceptional services rendered to the Society or to any aspect of music.
+Only one such distinction shall be held by one person at any one time.